ericwindmill/pub_analytics/README.md

 If ran periodically, this script shows changes in package rankings on pub.dev.
 This script only looks at the current top 3000 packages whenever it's ran.

-Currently, package ranking history is output as both a JSON file and a CSV file.
-The JSON is used to compile data that's easy to work with.
-The CSV file can be imported into Google Sheets.
+When ran, the script will output ranking history to specified JSON file.
+First, the script checks if that JSON file exists.
+If it does, the script loads the existing data and then adds the new ranking data to each packages `rankHistory`.
+Otherwise, it just  creates the file with the current rankings from pub.dev.

+If the `--csv` flag is passed, it also generates a CSV file (after creating/updating the JSON file).
+This CSV file is intended to be the final output of the script.

 The CSV looks like this:
 ```text